WholeCoder/OurGame/README.md

 OurGame
 =======

-This is a video game created with the XNA framework.
+This is a 2D video game level editor created with the XNA framework.

 **note**  Make sure the Primitives2D project is imported into the WindowsGame1 solution and that the WindowsGame1 project references the Primitives2D project as a dependency.